ACJ’s campus at Taramani, Chennai, has a built-up area of 80,000 sq ft. and comprises the college and the residential blocks.

 - 2 digital TV studios with multi-camera shooting floors and attached production control rooms

-- A digital studio section equipped for audio recording, editing and multi-track mixing
+- A digital sound studio section equipped for audio recording, editing and multi-track mixing

 - A commodious canteen and students’ common rooms

-- A state of the art, 342-seater multimedia auditorium conceived as a versatile space for music, dance, theatre, video screenings, meetings and seminars
+- A state of the art 342-seater multimedia auditorium with unique acoustics, conceived as a versatile space for music, dance, theatre, video screenings, meetings and seminars

 Library: The Asian College of Journalism has a carefully selected collection of books relating to media and journalism, domain areas such as history and politics, business and economy, social sciences, biographies, and fiction.

 The library collection also includes standard reference works, books on editing, reporting, news writing, page design and layouts.
 There are several recollections, memoirs and essays by award-winning journalists.